sailorfe/nick-cave-lyrics/README.md

     - "Distant Sky:" [Does not currently have a lyric up](https://www.nickcave.com/lyric/distant-sky/), so this is transcribed.
     - "Skeleton Tree:" Removed double linebreaks.
     - All of *Carnage*: Removed double linebreaks.
-    - "Wild God": Removed double linebreaks, and I suspect will do for the rest of the album.
+    - All of *Wild God*: Removed double linebreaks.
 - 1984–2013 non-album exclusions are listed in `exclusions.md`.

 ## Changelog